 - Extracts: 4 years (except for pure vanilla, which lasts indefinitely)

-If you have magazines or catalog subscriptions, I bet you have a pile of them lying around your house.
+If you have magazines or catalog subscriptions, I bet you're like me and have a pile of them lying around your house.
+Throw them away!
 Get rid of all magazines, except for current ones.
 You can donate the magazines to children’s centers, libraries, nursing homes, doctors offices, or nail salons.
+This is a great way to save some money when you're planning your move.

-You bought a scrap piece of furniture or machinery at a garage sale three years ago, fully intending to sand it, prime it, paint it, and make it look like new again.
+You bought an old piece of furniture or machinery at a garage sale three years ago, fully intending to sand it, prime it, paint it, and make it look like new again.
 Of course, the day after you bought it you stored it away in the basement or garage and it's been there ever since.
 Start to fix it up today, or get rid of it.

-We all have them, lurking in the back of the medicine cabinet or closet.
+We all have them, hanging out in the back of the medicine cabinet or linen closet.
 From empty shampoo bottles to 5-year-old hand lotions to old perfume, it’s time to let go of all of your old bath products.
 I recommend trashing anything expired or you no longer use.
 Don’t forget to take a look at your old makeup items, soaps and washcloths as well.
+Purge them before you begin packing for the move.

 Don’t forget to empty the fridge before moving!
 While you may be able to pack leftover snacks, canned goods and pantry items for the move, I don’t recommend bringing everything with you.
 For starters, unless you’re moving nearby and are able to pack a cooler, perishable foods in your refrigerator and freezer must go.

-This list should give you a good place to start organizing and decluttering before your big move.
-Here's a list of places that may help you as you purge unwanted items.
+This list should give you a good place to start organizing and de-cluttering before your big move.
+As you are cleaning out your closets and purging for the move, here's a list of places that may take your unwanted items.
 Good Luck!

 - Habitat for Humanity ReStores, an alternative to goodwill